danbev/learning-v8/notes/node12-aarch64-crash.md

 ```
 auto result = code_object_registry_newly_allocated_.insert(code);
 ```
-So we now understant the cause of the segmentation fault.
+So we now understand the cause of the segmentation fault.
 But we still need to understand why this is happening.

 Lets create a break point so that we can easliy reproduce this: